twodeadgirls/twodeadgirls.github.io/aboutme.md

 <br  />
 <p>
-<p> My primary interest as a documentary photogrpaher is cultural landscapes and examining the physical form of ethnic and religous segregation.
-I am self taught and became fascinated with the medium while completing my graduate thesis at Auburn University and studying the works of J.B.
+<p> My interest as a documentary photographer is trying to use the medoum to understand cultural landscapes and the physical form of ethnic segregation.
+I am self-taught and became introduced to the medium while completing my graduate thesis at Auburn University and studying the works of J.B.
 Jackson.
+Photogrpahy over time of the same places revealmhow our physica form ( the built envornment responds to culture and exploitation.
+   From western rnaching landscapes to the intricate neighborhoods in sotuhern quarters commuities fascinate me and I attempt to document the people who live there.
+   Inspirations would be Walker Evans, Capra,
 <p>
 RECENT WORK
 Zilphea Horton Cultural Grant, Highlander Foundation